-- 5 OF-CEAS and GC raw data were post-treated as detailed in section 2.
-In Fig. 2 are shown typical variations of atmospheric CO dry concentration measured by both the GC and the OF-CEAS analysers during a week day (2.a), a Sunday (2.b) and a Wednesday night (2.c).
-During night-time and most of the day on the week-ends, CO concentration slowly varies within typically 100-300 ppb.
-But during week days emissions from nearby traffic usually induce two rush hour peaks in the morning at around 8 am and in the evening after 5 pm.
-The persistence and higher intensity of the second CO peak could be related to - 10 air mass change or to the Friday evening traffic jams all around Paris suburbs (Fig. 2.a).
-During daytime and in the evening, the fast response time of the OF-CEAS instrument (1 s averaged here to 2 s) allows to record many short but very strong peaks (sometime rising up to more than 1 ppm during only 1 or 2 minutes).
+OF-CEAS and GC raw data were post-treated as detailed in Sect.
+2. In Fig. 2 the typical variations of atmospheric CO dry concentration measured by both the GC and the OF-CEAS analysers during a weekday (Fig. 2a), a Sunday (Fig. 2b) and a Wednesday night (Fig. 2c) are shown.
+During night-time and most of the day on the weekends, CO concentration slowly varies within typically 100-300 ppb.
+But during weekdays emissions from nearby traffic usually induce two rush hour peaks in the morning at around 08:00 local time (LT) and in the evening after 17:00 LT.
+The persistence and higher intensity of the second CO peak could be related to air mass change or to the Friday evening traffic jams all around the Paris suburbs (Fig. 2a).
+During daytime and in the evening, the fast response time of the OF-CEAS instrument (1 s averaged here to 2 s) allows the recording of many short but very strong peaks (sometime rising up to more than 1 ppm for only 1 or 2 min).
 These are due to local pollution of vehicles passing by the laboratory.
-The 14/11/2006 night (Fig. 2.c) when CO concentration remained around 100 ppb and very small concentration fluctuations are measured (less than 20 ppb over 7 hours), allows a comparison over several hours with nearly no effect from - 15 the slower GC response time.
+The 14 November 2006 night (Fig. 2c) is characterized by the fact that CO concentration remains quite stable around 100 ppb (concentration fluctuations smaller than 20 ppb are measured over 7 h), thus allowing a comparison over several hours with nearly no effect from the slower GC response time.

-OF-CEAS and GC measurements show an excellent agreement.
-When CO concentration varies slowly, such as during nighttime and Sunday measurements shown in Fig. 2, the agreement is within about 2 ppb rms over several hours for concentration values ranging from 100 ppb to 300 ppb for the whole comparison period of one week.
+Overall, OF-CEAS and GC measurements show an excellent agreement.
+When CO concentration varies slowly, such as during night-time and Sunday measurements shown in Fig. 2, the agreement is within about 2 ppb rms over several hours for concentration values ranging from 100 to 300 ppb for the whole comparison period of 1 week.
 This difference is fully compatible with the calibration accuracy of the two instruments reported before.
-When CO concentration is subject to fast changes such as
+When CO concentration is sub-